agg1/tinycms/content/tos-manual.md

 GCC4		|OK			|OK		|IRRELEVANT	|IRRELEVANT	|
 GCC6		|OK			|OK		|IRRELEVANT	|IRRELEVANT	|

 1. None of the [musl-libc versions](https://wiki.musl-libc.org/supported-platforms) mentions official support for linux-2.4 kernel [system call](https://en.wikipedia.org/wiki/System_call) [application binary interface](https://en.wikipedia.org/wiki/Application_binary_interface) (ABI) with multi-threading, which seems to rely upon [NPTL](https://en.wikipedia.org/wiki/NPTL).
-Rrequired [patches were rebased back onto linux-2.4](https://codeberg.org/aggi/linux-tcc/commit/75452534b84677468a6f6032096ad56ebb93024a).
+Required [patches were rebased back onto linux-2.4](https://codeberg.org/aggi/linux-tcc/commit/75452534b84677468a6f6032096ad56ebb93024a).
 Further patching for linux-2.4 syscall ABI involved merely some headers removed for unsupported syscalls to prevent runtime ENOSYS errors and avoiding userspace compile-time mis-leading header tests against musl-libc.
 2. musl-1.2.x version is used with GCC test-vectors without priority for TinyCC support since musl-1.1.24 is mostly stabilized for linux-2.4 syscall ABI.
-3. [Newlib from IBM/RedHat](https://www.sourceware.org/newlib/libc.html) was chosen by [fiwix.org operating system](https://fiwix.org) and portability tested there.
+3. [Newlib from IBM/RedHat](https://sourceware.org/newlib) was chosen by [fiwix.org operating system](https://fiwix.org) and portability tested there.
 Although newlib can be considered as an alternative option for tinyfront it is not necessary because the test-vector is covered by fiwix.org already.
 4. Supporting [GNU libc](https://www.gnu.org/software/libc) with TinyCC seems unrealistic and glibc is test-covered by hundreds of distributions for the sake of joy of millions of users and developers.

 Keeping musl-libc portable for both linux-2.4 and linux-5 with full cross-compilation support is the major criteria for a complete userspace including development utilities remaining with all relevant test-vectors.
 Libc compatibility with various other [kernels](#Kernel) and [architectures](#Architectures) is not investigated further.